sepehrsaryazdi/lie_theory_for_control_and_estimation/README.md

-# Algebra, Geometry and Robots Talk Slides
+# Lie Theory for Control and Estimation Talk Slides

 This repository will run the interactive and dynamic talk titled "Lie Theory for Control and Estimation" produced by Sepehr Saryazdi.

-This talk was prepared with the following main resources:
+This talk was prepared with the following main sources:

 https://arxiv.org/pdf/1812.01537